JoanMontesM/SMPC-miniproject/README.md

   1. Death is the Road to Awe from Clint Mansell.
   2. The Black Dog and The Scottish Play from Hilmar Örn Hilmarsson.

-These pieces appear in Taruffi's validated stimulus list as strongly associated with sadness and low arousal.
+These pieces appear in Taruffi's validated stimulus list as strongly associated with sadness, low in valence and arousal.

 - Happy excerpts:
   1. What Players Are They from Patrick Doyle.